 Is CyberGhost VPN Fast or Not?

 My standard speed is reached over a cable connection, here in the UK.
 For the test, I employed a server in Austria to which I had been connected for several hours (top image).

 Once that was done, I disconnected, and ran the speed test again, without the VPN (bottom image).

 As you can see, with CyberGhost enabled, the Ping speed is just 2 ms slower, and the download speed drops by a mere 2.65 Mbps.
 That’s pretty negligible in most scenarios!
 That speed is one of the major factors in keeping CyberGhost among the best VPNs.

 How much do you value your anonymity?
 It’s a tricky question.
 But if you want complete online anonymity from a VPN, CyberGhost VPN’s inability to deliver safety from the DNS leakage bug could be a deal breaker.

 On the other hand, their confident no-logging policy is a definite advantage, while the VPN’s speed is up there with the best.
-And CyberGhost VPN’s easy to use desktop client helps to break down the mystery surrounding VPNs.
+CyberGhost is a secure, fast VPN.
+And its easy-to-use desktop client helps to break down the mystery surrounding VPNs.

-As such, this is a great tool for VPN beginners, just as it is for those used to employing a virtual private network when torrenting or streaming media.
+As such, this is a top VPN for beginners, just as it is for those used to employing a virtual private network when torrenting or streaming media.
 If you’re planning to sign up, just keep an eye on the DNS leak issue.

 Has our CyberGhost review convinced you?
-Have you tried CyberGhost VPN?
+Have you tried CyberGhost VPN or the CyberGhost free proxy in Chrome?
 Do you recommend it?
 Share your thoughts in the comments!